NJie94/nvim/README.md

 - MSYS2 (make/gcc), or
 - LLVM/Clang toolchain

-For many people, CMake + Build Tools is enough.
+For most people, CMake + Build Tools is enough.

 ---